IBM/vr-speech-sandbox-cardboard/README.md

 ## Featured technologies

 * [Unity](https://unity3d.com/): A cross-platform game engine used to develop video games for PC, consoles, mobile devices and websites.
-* [Google Cardboard](https://vr.google.com/cardboard/): An inexpensive view that mounts an Android phone to view VR apps.
+* [Google Cardboard](https://vr.google.com/cardboard/): An inexpensive viewer that mounts an Android phone to view VR apps.

 # Steps